OpenFn/lwala/README.md

 ## Data Flows
 OpenFn jobs are used to automate the following data flows between CommCare and Salesforce.
 This integration is event-driven (triggered whenever a record is created/ updated).

+There are some reference data tables that need to be consistent across the CommCare and Salesforce applications to ensure successful integration:
+1. **Locations** (Sites, Catchments, Areas) --> Ensure the Salesforce `Label` for these location records is consistent across Salesforce and CommCare.
+2. **CHWs** (Salesforce Record Ids) --> Ensure the Salesforce unique `Id` for each CHW is captured in CommCare .
+3. **Record Types** (Salesforce types to segment Persons - i.e., Child, Male Adult, Female Adult, Youth) --> If referenced in CommCare forms, the `Names` need to be aligned.

 ### (1) CommCare --> Salesforce
 CHWs register households, patients, and visits, and use CommCare as a tool for ongoing data collection and case management.
 As soon as the following CommCare forms are submitted, these [`CommCare-Salesforce-Jobs`](https://github.com/OpenFn/lwala/tree/master/commcare-salesforce-jobs) execute to forward data to Salesforce.